hamler-lang/hamler/README.md

 ## **License & Credits**

-We would like to express our great appreciation to the [Purescript][PureScriptSite] team and community for all years of efforts making its amazing compiler with CoreFn.
+We would like to express our great appreciation to the [Purescript][PureScriptSite] team and community for all years of efforts making its amazing compiler, especially **CoreFn** and its incredible adaptability.

 The hamler project is licensed under BSD3, see [LICENSE](./LICENSE).